-Computer Aided Design and Developing RC Airplane Plans - Model Airplane News
+CAD Design for RC Airplanes - Model Airplane News

 One of the best tools I ever discovered while being involved in RC scale modeling, is Computer Aided Design (CAD) programs.
 It opened an entirely new segment of modeling to me, while also greatly increasing the precision in which I designed and developed scratch build scale airplanes.
-This post is an online version of my PowerPoint presentation about CAD and using this type of computer program to develop 3-view drawings and developing plans to build RC airplanes.
+I have been using CAD programs now for more than 20 years and this post is an online version of my PowerPoint presentation for drawing 3-views and developing plans to build RC airplanes.

 Let’s get started: